METok: Multi-Stage Event-based Token Compression for Efficient Long Video Understanding

-The rapid growth of Large Language Models (LLMs) ~\cite{qwen,vicuna,llama} has further accelerated the development of VLLMs by providing a strong language backbone that can be extended with vision encoders.
+The rapid growth of Large Language Models (LLMs) ~\cite{qwen,vicuna,llama} has further accelerated the development across a wide range of areas~\cite{gentkg, webpilot, longva, prism} and notably in VLLMs, where strong language backbones are extended with vision encoders.
 To extend these capabilities from images to videos, recent works have proposed various strategies for integrating temporal visual inputs into LLMs.
 LLaVA-OneVision\cite{llavaov} unifies image and video tasks within a single model that supports cross-modal transfer.
 LongVA\cite{longva} scales video comprehension by extrapolating LLM's context length, allowing inference over thousands of visual tokens.
 However, most VLLMs still process video frames independently, encoding each frame into its own set of tokens.
 While suitable for short clips, this approach becomes prohibitively expensive for long videos due to the quadratic complexity of self-attention.